modehnal/modehnal.github.io/README.md

   - #### Start of the automation suite

-    So now that you have running session, we can finally execute the automation.
+    Now that you have running session, we can finally execute the automation.
 Let's do the simplest test - start of the GNOME Terminal.

     It will fail without `gedit` but do not be alarmed.